infumap/infumap/docs/deployment/raspberry-pi.md

 `sudo ufw default deny routed` is set as a secure baseline. `wg0` -> `wg0` routed allow rules for VPN peer access are added in a later section.
 If you later choose the public internet-facing profile, explicit routed allow rules for forwarded `80/443` traffic to `10.0.0.2` are added there.

+Enable IPv4 forwarding on the VPS now so it can route traffic between WireGuard peers and, if needed later, between the public interface and `wg0`:

+    sudoedit /etc/sysctl.conf

+Uncomment or add:

+    net.ipv4.ip_forward=1

+Then apply the change:

+    sudo sysctl -p

 (optional) Add disk-usage limits on logs/core dumps to conserve disk space:

 Note: This is mainly useful if you use spare VPS capacity for additional non-core tasks.
 If you do, review the security impact of every extra service you install and run.